 - 1. Perform a database backup.
-For more information on backing up, see [ Administration > Backup-restore > ]. - 2.
+For more information on backing up, see [Administration > Backup-restore >]. - 2.
 Start the upgrade.
+Run the script:

-/usr/lib/susemanager/bin/pg-migrate-12-to-13.sh
+/usr/lib/susemanager/bin/pg-migrate-x-to-y.sh

 3. When the upgrade has successfully completed, you can safely delete the old database directory and reclaim lost disk space.
-The old directory is renamed to /var/lib/pgsql/data-pg12.
+The old directory is renamed to /var/lib/pgsql/data-pg10 or /var/lib/pgsql/data-pg10, depending on the version you started from.

-The pg-migrate-12-to-13.sh script performs these operations: ifeval:[]
+The pg-migrate-x-to-y.sh script performs these operations:

 - Stop spacewalk services

 - Shut down the running database

-- Check if PostgreSQL 13 is installed and install it if necessary
+- Check if the latest PostgreSQL is installed and install it if necessary

-- Switch from previous version of PostgreSQL to PostgreSQL 13 as the new default
+- Switch from previous version of PostgreSQL to the latest as the new default

 - Initiate the database migration

 - Create a PostgreSQL configuration file tuned for use by Uyuni

 - Start the database and spacewalk services